 Attendance and participation are critical to this class.
 All students are expected to join in the educational mission of the class as both teachers and learners.
+To receive full credit for attendance and participation, students are

-Two absences from class will drop your final grade by one letter.
-Three absences or more will result in a failing grade (unless there is a justifiable and documented reason).
+Two (2) absences from class will drop your final grade by one letter.
+Three (3) absences or more will result in a failing grade (unless there is a justifiable and documented reason).
 Significant and consistent late arrival or early departure from class will impact your participation grade.
 Should an emergency arise (illness, accident, etc.) that prevents you from attending a class session, it is your responsibility to contact the instructors before class.
 Participation is also extremely important for this class and you will be graded each week not just on your attendance but also on your involvement in class activities and discussions.
+If you must miss a class meeting for any reason, please notify both instructors via email.